 I am conveying the crown to the stronghold we’ve made for it.
 Would that we could destroy it altogether but I agree that the destruction of even the lesser implements could devastate the entire world.
 It is far better that we instead ensure that none can access the stolen magics and abuse them as the Alfath have for so many generations.

 Already the Alfath are fleeing — using what little magic they still hold to leave this world.
 The volunteers you had requested are already in pursuit.
 When I explained the mission and the sacrifice it would entail, I had assumed we would be fortunate if we found even a small portion of the required force.
 Instead I had to turn away three-fold the numbers we required.
 Such is the heart of the Sprytath – that we would willingly exile ourselves to ensure the safety of others.

 Any Alfath who remain will be easily found — as their magic fades they will have little means of shielding themselves from us.
 The Sprytath are free!

 We are destroyed.

-The Sprytath have already struck down Alanu’s Chosen and stolen their Favors.
-Now they have struck at Alanu herself.
+The Sprytath have already struck down Amarrah’s Chosen and stolen their Favors.
+Now they have struck at Amarrah herself.
 She is fallen and our strength broken.
 It will be another generation before we may raise up another to take her place.
 Our magic will fade before then, leaving us vulnerable to the whims of those faithless curs.